chevalinator/ReadingSummary/The Five Dysfunctions of a Team - Patrick Lencioni/readme.md

 - Thomas–Kilmann Conflict Mode Instrument

 Role of the leader: avoid temptation to protect members from harm.
 Like a child, deprives members of the skill to manage this themselves.
 Demonstrate restreint, allow resolution to occur naturally as messy as it can sometimes be.
 Do not avoid conflict himself.

+### Lack of commitment

+Context of team : clarity and buyin.
+Great teams make clear and timely decision.
+Move forward even those that voted against.

+2 greated causes for lack of commitment are desire for consensus and need to certainty.

+Consensus: dangerous.
+Find way to achevie buyin even when consensus is not reach. reasonable humanbeing  dont need to get their way to rather that their opinion has ben heard and considered.
+Great team ensure that everyone ideas are considered which create willingness to rally around the decision made by the group.
+When impossible the leader of the team is allowed to make the call

+Certainty: commit to clear course of action even though there is little insurance that the decision is correct.
+A decision is better than no decision.
+Better to make a decision boldly and be wrong and then change decision with equal boldness rather than it is to waffle.
+Dysfunctional edge their bet and can be dangerous because of the paralysis and lack of confidence that it brings.
+Oftentimes the team has all info needed but it must be extracted through healty debate.

+Unresolvable discord deep in the organization can be a symptom of an executive that doesnt commit to a decision.
+More than other dysfunction, this one create ripple effect.
+Employees will clash with employees in other deparment.

+#### Overcoming this dysfunction

+- Cascading messaging.
+End of staff meeting review key decision made and agree on what needs to be communicated to employees.
+Time required: 10 minutes

+- Deadline.
+Milestone and final deadline

+- Contengency and worst case scenario analysis.
+Reduce fear by identifying that the cost of bad decision is not that deamaging.

+- Low risk exposure therapy.
+Demonstration of deciseness in low risk situation.
+Decision might not have been that much better if longer time has been used.

+Role of the leader: must be confortable with the prospect of making a decision that might be wrong.
+The leader must be constantly pushing the group toward closure of issues to respect deadline.
+Do not put too much importance on certainty and consensus.
 ----
 # Quotes